 • Teams and ticket vendors must also make clear to the fans which seats are protected at the time of ticket sales

-Despite these changes, some sports enthusiasts think that the new policy will make little impact.
+Despite these changes, some sports enthusiasts think the new policy will have little impact.
 For one, the recommended extension of the baseball net does not reduce the danger of fans being hit, as many foul balls land beyond the dugouts.
 Secondly, the MLB is “encouraging,” not insisting that teams follow the new guidelines.
 Also, there is no unifying standard for the new policy.
-The good news is that teams value their fans, and many are actively taking their own measures to improve fan safety.
+The good news is that teams value their fans, and many actively take measures to improve fan safety.

 READ MORE :